TERMS & CONDITIONS OF USE / LEGAL STATEMENT

 7.1 Before dispatch.

-If you wish to change or cancel your Order prior to the Product(s) having been dispatched you can either select the “cancel” option within the CHANEL Online Boutique ‘My Account’ section or contact Our Client Care Team on Online.email@example.com, with your Order number, to discuss what practical options are available to you.
+If you wish to change or cancel your Order prior to the Product(s) having been dispatched you can either select the “cancel” option within the CHANEL Online Boutique ‘My Account’ section or call Our Client Services team on 0800 028 5005 / contact Our Client Care Team on Online.email@example.com, with your Order number, to discuss what practical options are available to you.
 In the event that your Order has already been dispatched, please return your Order once received in accordance with Our Returns Policy below.

 7.2 After dispatch.